Gianluca Curci: AFC Eskilstuna

 On 18 January 2018, Curci signed a two-year deal with Swedish Superettan side AFC Eskilstuna.
 He kept 18 clean sheets in 27 league appearances, a new club record, as Eskilstuna won a promotion to Allsvenskan through qualifiers.

 Curci terminated his contract with AFC by mutual consent on 21 January 2019, with the club citing "personal reasons" for his departure.
 However, according to Curci himself, he sought to leave Eskilstuna due to differences with the club's management.

 Hammarby IF

 On 24 January 2019, Curci signed a six-month contract with fellow Swedish club Hammarby IF, replacing the injured starting goalkeeper Johan Wiland, with an extension option of a further one-and-a-half year.
 Curci confirmed his departure from the club on 8 July 2019 as his contract had expired.

 International career

 Curci has represented Italy multiple times at youth level.
 He received his first call-up to the Azzurri squad for a friendly against Hungary.

-He has not been called up since November 2008.